veebch/readwire/README.md

 Once you've got your clippings, you can do stuff with them (see photo for example).

-The benefit of using this approach rather than the Amazon cloud service is that your device also contains highlights for books that you did not purchase via the amazon store.
+The benefit of using this approach (rather than the Amazon cloud service) is that your device also contains highlights for books that you did not purchase via the Amazon store.

 # Prerequisites